SplotyCode/Messager/README.md

 # Messager
-Messager with MongoDB and Netty
+Messager with Netty for Network <br> and MongoDB with Bson for Database